Frankkelly1990/Actively_Fake_It_Until_You_Make_it_in_NMT/README.md

 This study aims to evaluate how effective the active learning forward translation process can be for generating synthetic parallel corpora for training Neural Machine Translation (NMT) Models.
 For experiments the active learning model extraction process is used to generate a target language pair from source data which is a part of an existing parallel corpus.
 A NMT model is trained on the synthetic parallel corpora and another identical NMT model is trained on the original parallel corpora.

 Experiments showed using synthetic parallel corpora generated from active learning via random sample selection can be used to train functioning NMT models.Active learning model extraction has been applied to various NLP tasks.
 However, to the best of my knowledge, this will be the first evaluation of active learning model extraction attack applied to a Neural Machine Translation model.

+## Implemented Experiment Methodology
+In total 7 experiments were executed.
+A summary of variations between the experiments is shown the table below: